Welcome To Hatherleigh Website!

 We provide funds and grants to businesses.
 We want to develop this community and want more people to live here.
 We are also concerned about protecting the environment.
 So, we take recycling initiatives.
 We also act as a resource center for the tourists.
 You will find any tourist related information here.
 We are RV friendly, feel free to kick back with your RV recliner and enjoy Hatherleigh.

 Though Hatherleigh is a rural area, it’s slowly developing.
-There are lots of opportunities to do business here.
+There are lots of opportunities to do business here, for instance a personal injury lawyer cambridge.
 We provide all the assistance a business might need to start its operation.
 Please contact us for details.

 Picking a B and B vs a Hotel or MotelWhy choose a bed and breakfast over a hotel or …Read More »